OFAI/GermEval2024-GerMS/site/open-track.md

-# Closed Track Competition
+# GermEval2024 GerMS - Open Track Competitions

-There is an _Olosed Track_ competition for each of the two subtasks.
+There is an _Open Track_ competition for each of the two subtasks.
 Please note the following:

 * In the open tracks, participants are encouraged to use whatever approach they prefer
 * Additional labeld data or models or embeddings trained on labelled data are allowed.